 The promotion, implementation and follow-up of the Plan is overseen by the European Coordination Forum for the Council of Europe Disability Action Plan 2006-2015 (CAHPAH).

 EASPD holds a participatory status within the Council of Europe, granted to NGOs which are representative in the field of their competence at European level and which through their work are capable of supporting the achievement of the CoE.
-EASPD is therefore involved in the work of the CoE on disability and participates to the 4 meetings a year in Strasburg.
+EASPD is therefore involved in the work of the CoE on disability and participates in the 4 meetings a year in Strasburg.
 Moreover, EASPD is part of the CAPAH, monitoring the implementation of the Action Plan.